oshchyp/test-interview/README.md

 Return data as json array.

+#P.S.
+It would be good if your implementation would allow you to add new endpoints quickly and easy.
 When you'll be ready create pull request.
+May the Force be with you.